adambard/learnxinyminutes-docs/csharp.html.markdown

         internal int wheels; // Internal: Accessible from within the assembly string name; // Everything is private by default: Only accessible from within this class

+        // Enum is a value type that consists of a set of named constants public enum Brand
+        {
+            AIST,
+            BMC,
+            Electra,
+            Gitane
+        }
+        // We defined this type inside a Bicycle class, so it is a nested type
+        // Code outside of this class should reference this type as Bicycle.Brand

+        public Brand brand; // After declaing an enum type, we can declare the field of this type

         // Static members belong to the type itself rather then specific object. static public int bicyclesCreated = 0;
         // You can access them without a reference to any object: